w286432531/virtual-pet-c--console-app/README.txt

 MAINTENANCE: Your pets get damaged overtime, so you have to FEED them
              to keep them happy.
-To perform the FEED action navigate from the MAIN MENU to select ONE or ALL pets and select FEED.
+To perform the FEED action navigate from the MAIN MENU to select one or all pets and select FEED.